 FICO vs VantageScore

-enter site (Dallas, TX-National-Credit-Solutions) When discussing credit scores, FICO – the credit scoring company, Fair Isaac Corporation – always comes up at some point during the conversation.
+cheap sunglasses lyrics (Dallas, TX-National-Credit-Solutions) When discussing credit scores, FICO – the credit scoring company, Fair Isaac Corporation – always comes up at some point during the conversation.
 Because of FICO’s dominance in the lending industry, fewer people know about VantageScore, a second credit scoring company that started as FICO’s rival eight years ago.
 Both FICO and VantageScore provide lenders with credit scores, but each one takes a different approach to calculating the scores.
 Here is a look at some of the biggest differences between the two credit scoring companies:

 1) The Scoring Models

 FICO’s scoring model consists of combining various elements of your credit history to obtain a score between 300-850.
 The higher your credit score, the less of a risk you are to lenders, which means you will qualify for better loans, top cash back, and more reward cards.
 If your score is on the lower end of the scale, you are considered a high-risk borrower, and therefore you may have trouble getting a loan.

 The VantageScore is largely based on a 24-month review of your credit report, which includes components similar to that of the FICO score – payment punctuality, your available credit, the amount of debt you have, etc. One of the most noticeable differences between FICO and VantageScore is the scoring model: VantageScore combines a three-digit number ranging from 501-990 with a letter grade to reflect your credit standing.
 For instance, if you have a VantageScore of 850, you will be assigned a letter grade of “B”, and if you have a score of 920, you will have an “A”.
 Similar to the FICO scoring system, a high credit score is desirable, and a low score means you have poor credit.